googlefonts/how-to-hint-variable-fonts/README.md

 **Sharp rendering of Horizontals strokes and alignment zones**

-One simple set of Hinting instructions in each glyph, fits the font outline to the pixel grid, which significantly reduces the blur.
+One simple set of Hinting instructions in each glyph, fits the font outline to the pixel grid, which significantly reduces blur.

 **Maintaining correct distances**

-This allows all glyphs to be render cleary on-screen across all variations.
+This allows all glyphs to be render clearly on-screen across all variations.

-Accented glyphs are hinted once, to be a minimum of two pixels in height, and at least one pixel clear of the base glyph, for all variations, ensuring readable text across all variations, allowing for open and clear rendering on screen, down to the smallest text sizes.
+Accented glyphs are hinted once, to be a minimum of two pixels in height, and at least one pixel clear of the base glyph, for all variations.
+This ensures readable text across all variations, allowing for open and clear rendering on screen, down to the smallest text sizes.

-Glyphs with complex outline structure render clearly on screen.
+Glyphs with complex outline structure made to render clearly on screen.

 **Examples: Benifits of Hinting / Open Sans Variable / DirectWrite rendering**